Institutions and NGOs

 WBCSD - WORLD BUSINESS COUNCIL FOR SUSTAINABLE DEVELOPMENT

-Again in 2012 Pirelli actively participated in the WBCSD - World Business Council for Sustainable Development, a Geneva-based association grouping about 200 multinational companies based in over 30 countries that have made a voluntary commitment to link economic growth to sustainable development.
+Pirelli actively participated in the WBCSD – World Business Council for Sustainable Development again in 2013.
+This is a Geneva-based association of about 200 multinational companies based in over 30 countries that have made a voluntary commitment to link economic growth to sustainable development.

-In particular Pirelli Tyre is part of the Tyre Industry Project Group, launched in 2005 to take up but above all anticipate the challenges involved in sustainable development by assessing the potential impact on health and the environment of materials associated with the production and use of tyres.
-The project, which initially focussed solely on raw materials and tyre debris, with the aim of developing new knowledge and formulating a new approach in the industry, has extended its scope to nanomaterials, with a view to developing specific guidelines for the industry that can act as best practices for the research, development and production of new nanomaterials, ensuring that the use of any nanomaterial is safe for both people and the environment.
+In particular, Pirelli Tyre belongs to the Tyre Industry Project Group, whose members represent about 75% of global production capacity.
+The goal of the project, which was launched in 2005, is to seize and even anticipate the challenges of sustainable development through assessment of the potential impact of tyres on health and the environment throughout their life cycle.
+The project, which initially focussed solely on raw materials and tyre debris, has extended its scope to nanomaterials.
+Its goal is to develop a specific guide for the sector.
+This guide would set out the best practices for research, development and production of new nanomaterials, ensuring that the use of any nanomaterial is safe for both people and the environment.

 EU-OSHA - EUROPEAN OCCUPATIONAL SAFETY AND HEALTH AGENCY

-In 2012, for the fourth consecutive year, Pirelli continued to be an official partner of the European Occupational Safety and Health Agency (EU-OSHA).
+For the fifth consecutive year, Pirelli continued to be an official partner of the European Occupational Safety and Health Agency (EU-OSHA) in 2013.
 Every two years the Agency tackles a different issue.
-The campaign for 2012-2013 is entitled "Working together for Risk Prevention", and focuses on fostering leadership in the context of health and safety at work, fundamental when it comes to involving all members of personnel in reducing the number of accidents in the workplace.
-Pirelli strongly believes that leaders play a strategic role in risk prevention.
-Management must therefore make a clear, visible commitment to safety culture and exhibit behaviours that are an example for all workers.
+The new campaign for 2012-2013 is entitled “Working together for Risk Prevention”, and focuses on fostering leadership in the context of health and safety at work, fundamental when it comes to involving all members of personnel in reducing the number of accidents in the workplace.

 With Enterprise 2020, CSR Europe is committed to: